ndipatri/ComposeZeroTo98/README.md

 ### 2_1 - Start with ActivityTestRule (live template 'step1_1_activityTestRule')

->Now let's assume our app has been deployed and distributed to many users.
+>Now let's assume we want to deploy our application to potentially millions of users.
 Let’s assume our app is ***way more complicated than what we just built and that it has NO unit tests***.
 Let’s assume the app has all ***new developers who don't know the app***.

 >***How do we proceed with feature development*** when we don’t know if we are breaking the app and its many wonderful features?